Sustainability Report

 Material Certification

-A significant share of biological materials used by Reynders consists of FSC-certified paper and cardboard, ensuring that fibre-based inputs are sustainably sourced and compliant with the EU's cascade principle of resource use (prioritising reuse and recycling before energy recovery or disposal).
+A significant share of biological materials used by Reynders label printing consists of FSC-certified paper and cardboard, ensuring that fibre-based inputs are sustainably sourced and compliant with the EU's cascade principle of resource use (prioritising reuse and recycling before energy recovery or disposal).

 Circular Product Design